Come Helene and Highwaters: Rebuilding Our Natural Communities After Disaster Strikes - January 9, 2025 Talk

-Gardening For Life Project is kicking off the new year with a truly special speaker and a powerful topic.
+Gardening For Life Project is kicking off the new year with a

 From Arc, “In Western North Carolina, the salamander capital of the world, salamanders represent the largest single species of biomass in the forest.
 They serve to contain insect populations and keep a myriad of other creatures in check.
 They also serve as a food source to larger species.
 If salamanders were to disappear, the entire food chain could collapse.”
 This is how important they are and is just one of many reasons why the work that ARC does is critical.